List of defunct law enforcement agencies of Massachusetts

 The following is an overview of defunct law enforcement agencies of the Commonwealth of Massachusetts.

 Three of these agencies (Registry of Motor Vehicles Division of Law Enforcement, Massachusetts Capitol Police, and the Metropolitan District Commission Police) were merged in 1992 by Chapter 412 of the Massachusetts Acts of 1991 along with the former Department of Public Safety - Division of State Police to form the current Department of State Police.
-All officers of the three departments became Massachusetts State Troopers at the time of the merger.
+Many officers of the three departments became Massachusetts State Troopers at the time of the merger.

 The remaining agencies have been either outright abolished/eliminated, merged with other agencies, had their duties absorbed by other agencies, or were de facto eliminated by refusal to renew the police powers of their personnel.

 Blandford Police Department

 In July 2018, the entire (four-person) police department of the town of Blandford, Massachusetts resigned simultaneously, citing "unsafe working conditions."
 While the town government initiated proceedings as to how the situation would be handled, the neighboring town of Chester, Massachusetts offered to assist by patrolling Blandford with Chester Police Department personnel.
 The Chester Police Department chief was sworn-in as the interim chief of the Blandford Police Department within months, and hired as the permanent police chief by mid-2019.
 The two towns began exploring joining the two forces together, officially, and by December 2019 this was accomplished.
 With Chester as the "lead town," the Blandford Police Department was dissolved, its assets merged into the newly re-named "Chester-Blandford Police Department."
 The agency would be the second dual-town police department in Massachusetts after the 2014 creation of the Hardwick-New Braintree Police Department.